Membership and Adult Confirmation at Church of the Cross are important to understand. Below are FAQs on Confirmed Membership.

 I already went through the membership process at Cross.
 What do I need to do now to be a Confirmed Member?

-If you already went through a membership process at Cross and were made a member, we will consider you a Confirmed Member.
+If you already went through a membership process at Cross and were made a member, we consider you a Confirmed Member.

 Even if you are already a Confirmed Member (and have been confirmed) you will still benefit from participating in the classes we’re offering.
+Anyone can join these classes, even those not looking to be Confirmed.

 I want to be confirmed, or become a Confirmed Member.
 What do I do next?